karengut97/School_District_Analysis/README.md

 # School District Analysis

 ## Project Overview
-Anomolies have been discovered in the math and reading scores for Thomas High School.
+Anomalies have been discovered in the math and reading scores for Thomas High School.
 This project compares the original results from our district analysis to the revised analysis of Thomas High School to determine if the dishonest reporting from Thomas High School has an impact on the overall district summaries:

 * Math and Reading scores by grade
 * Scores by school spending